Michael Bawtree: Later career

 In 2003 he founded the Joseph Howe Initiative, to celebrate in 2004 the 200th birthday of Joseph Howe, Nova Scotia's greatest son.
 He performed as Joseph Howe on several occasions in 2004, including in a version of Howe's famous defence against a charge of seditious libel in 1835, and in a CBC-TV documentary on Howe.
 He also wrote a young adult's novel, Joe Howe to the Rescue, to introduce Howe to the young generation.
 In 2008 he appeared as Joseph Howe on many occasions for Democracy250, an initiative set up by the Province of Nova Scotia to celebrate the birth of Canadian democracy in Nova Scotia in 1758.
 These performances took him all over Nova Scotia, as well as to Ottawa, Boston and London UK.

-In recent years he has toured in Nova Scotia and the UK with readings of A Christmas Carol and Three Men in a Boat, and in the UK with his own one-man show The Pegasus Bridge Show, raising money for charity.
+In recent years he toured in Nova Scotia and the UK with readings of A Christmas Carol and Three Men in a Boat, and in the UK with his own one-man show The Pegasus Bridge Show, raising money for charity.